matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 - Initialize `Web3Provider` and `Signer` objects for interacting with zkSync.
 - Initialize `Contract` object to interact with the `Greeter` contract.

-Unfortunately, `Metamask` does not allow to call methods from `zks_` namespace.
-That's why we can not use provider obtained from `window.ethereum` for that purpose.
-We should either have a separate provider based on zkSync node or hardcode the tokens in the website.
-In this tutorial, we will create a provider, but using the injected `Web3` and hardcoded tokens may be more suitable in some production cases.

 Let's add the necessary dependencies:

 ```javascript
 import { Contract, Web3Provider } from "zksync-web3";
 ```

-The first two steps can be done the following way:
+The two steps can be done the following way:

 ```javascript
 initializeProviderAndSigner() {